burakkavak/nginx-auth-server/README.md

 # nginx-auth-server

-A lightweight authentication server designed to be used in conjunction with nginx 'http_auth_request_module'. nginx-auth-server provides an additional authentication layer that is useful for reverse proxy scenarios, where the proxy does not support user authentication.
+A lightweight authentication server designed to be used in conjunction with nginx 'http_auth_request_module'. nginx-auth-server provides an additional authentication layer that is useful for reverse proxy scenarios, where the proxied service does not support user authentication.

 ## Table of Contents